Andrettin/Wyrmsun/readme.txt

 - If a player holds only goblin gliders, he is defeated.
 - New grand strategy national border graphics (by Jinn).
 - Allied or neutral AI Players now change their diplomatic stance to enemy if attacked.
+- New grand strategy provincial border graphics (by Jinn).

 * Quests
 - In the A Bargain is Struck quest dialogue, the options that result in foregoing the quest now have "(Forego Quest)" written.